LATEST Feature Articles

 Monday, November 18, 2013

 Fans of Donna Tartt have been waiting for her new novel since they closed the pages of her last one.
 She's kept us waiting almost a decade.
-The Goldfinch (published by Little and Brown, 2013) does not disappoint, all 766 pages of it in the hard cover version that depending on the font size you select on your e-reader can become as much as 1200 some odd pages!
-As the title suggests the central "character" is a bird.
+The Goldfinch (published by Little and Brown, 2013) does not disappoint, all 766 pages of it in the hard cover version that depending on the font size you select on your e-reader can grow to as many as 1200 pages!
+As the title suggests the central figure in the story is a bird.
 Well actually, a painting of a bird (which also happens to exist in RL - real life) and comes with its own intriguing back story.
-Painted by the Dutch master Carel Fabritius, it is one of only a few works left in the world, his others having been lost in a tragic explosion of the gunpowder factory situated next door to the painter's studio and home.
-Fabritus is supposed to have been the forerunner of Rembrandt who helped his protoge acquire his masterful technique.
-The painting is a favourite of ....More >>

 Publisher News >>